Russia penetrated Merkel's 'inner circle', Khodorkovsky says

 "We are prepared to provide proof that we have upon request of respective law enforcement agencies, but of course we're not going to share this evidence with those who are potentially linked to the Kremlin," he added, referring to documents and other information which underpinned his testimony on Monday.

-But if he was concerned about protecting his sources, then some MEPs might themselves pose a threat.
+But if he was concerned about protecting sources, then some MEPs might themselves pose a threat.

-Mariani, whom Khodorkovsky named and shamed, is himself a member of the EP's foreign-interference committee and was meant to have privileged access to Khodorkovsky's 60-page dossier, for instance.
+Mariani, whom Khodorkovsky named and shamed, is a member of the EP's foreign-interference committee and was meant to have privileged access to Khodorkovsky's 60-page dossier, for instance.

-Khodorkovsky was suspected of a "string of assassinations" and "money-laundering" and the EP should not have invited him to speak, Lacapelle said, parroting Russian propaganda.
+Khodorkovsky was accused of a "string of assassinations" and "money-laundering" and the EP should not have invited him to speak, Lacapelle said, parroting Russian propaganda.

-"I'd like to present my apologies because I heard one of our colleagues attack you in a very vulgar and unfair way," Italian liberal MEP Bernard Guetta told Khodorkovsky.
+"I'd like to present my apologies because I heard one of our colleagues attack you in a very vulgar and unfair way," French liberal MEP Bernard Guetta told Khodorkovsky.

 "The EU needs to clean its own house from hybrid Kremlin influence, dirty money, and corruption," Andrius Kubilius, a centre-right Lithuanian MEP and former prime minister, also said, in more general remarks.